Ryzee119/usb64/README.md

 - [x] Mempak emulation with four selectable banks.
 Technically unlimited.
 - [x] Transferpak emulation.
 Put Gameboy ROMS on an SD Card!
 - [x] N64 mouse emulation.
 Use a USB Mouse!
+- [x] N64 Randnet emulation.
+Use a USB keyboard!
 - [x] Configurable deadzones and sensitivity from the N64 Console.
 - [x] True dual analog sticks with GoldenEye and Perfect Dark.
 - [x] SD card driver with FATFS support for storage/backup of Gameboy ROMS, mempaks etc.